-In order to properly complete this accountability report, the preparer must:
+To properly complete this accountability report, the preparer must:

 - Read and follow these instructions; - Review the provider's most recently audited cost report and audit adjustment information.
-The most recently received adjustments are likely those for the 2018 or 2019 Cost Report (if adjustment information has not been received, call (512) 438-2680; - First time preparers must attend an Initial Cost Report Training Webinar session and receive credit for the 2018 Cost Report Training sponsored by HHSC.
+The most recently received adjustments are likely those for the 2019 or 2020 Cost Report (if adjustment information has not been received, call (512) 438-2680; - First time preparers must attend an Initial Cost Report Training Webinar session and receive credit for the 2020 Cost Report Training sponsored by HHSC.
 Preparers without the proper credit will not be able to access the STAIRS data entry application; - Create a comprehensive reconciliation worksheet to serve as a crosswalk between the facility/contracted provider's accounting records and the accountability report; and - Create worksheets to explain adjustments to year-end balances due to the application of Medicaid accountability reporting rules and instructions.